-Date: March 21, 2016
+Date: January 30, 2018

-I. Introduction
+I. INTRODUCTION

-We invite and encourage all current J.D. and M.S.L. students to submit a Note for publication in Volume 126 of the Yale Law Journal.
-As discussed in greater depth below, a Note makes an original, well-supported argument that advances the frontier of legal scholarship in a particular field.
-Publication in the Journal allows student authors to communicate their ideas to the legal community, to develop their scholarly voice, and to join a time-honored tradition of excellence and innovation in student scholarship.
+We invite and encourage all current J.D. and M.S.L. students to submit a Note for publication in Volume 128 of the Yale Law Journal.
+A Note makes an original, well-supported argument that advances the frontier of legal scholarship in a particular field.
+Publication in the Journal allows student authors to communicate their ideas to the legal community, develop their scholarly voice, and join a time-honored tradition of excellence and innovation in student scholarship.
 We are strongly committed to publishing an array of Notes that reflect the diversity of intellectual interests at the law school.

-The spring submission deadlines, or "drop dates," for Volume 126 will be Friday, February 19 at 5 PM; Friday, April 8 at 5 PM; and Friday, June 17 at 5 PM.
-The fall drop date(s) will be announced over the summer.
+The spring 2018 submission deadlines ("drop dates") for Volume 128 will be Friday, February 16 at 5 PM; Friday, April 6 at 5 PM; and Sunday, June 17 at 12 PM.

+The remaining submission deadlines for Volume 128 will be announced later in the year.

 Please refer to the rest of this memorandum for guidance on developing and submitting your Note.
-The Notes Committee takes its promise of blind review seriously.
-To preserve anonymity, all questions regarding the Notes submissions process and requests for Notes Development Editors should be directed to Managing Editors Anna Mohan (anna.mohan@yale.edu) or Aaron Levine (aaron.levine@yale.edu).
-Please do not contact any member of the Notes Committee regarding your submission.
+The Notes and Comments Committee takes its commitment to blind review seriously.
+To preserve anonymity, all questions regarding the Notes submissions process and requests for Notes Development Editors should be directed to Managing Editors Jordan Goldberg (jordan.r.goldberg@yale.edu) or Aaron Roper (aaron.roper@yale.edu).
+Please do not contact any member of the Notes and Comments Committee regarding your submission.